learn-co-curriculum/dsc-git-version-control-101/README.md

 ## Objectives

 You will be able to:
-* Describe the purpose of version control and git
+* Describe the purpose of version control and Git

 ## Why Use Version Control?